 Have you long had dreams of becoming a hotelier?
 If so, you're on the right page.

 There are several factors to consider before turning your dream of opening a hotel can become a reality.
 With 8 simple steps, we're here to guide you along the way.

-In the guide below, we'll review the most pressing questions around how to open a hotel, including how to carry out market research, come up with a concept and create a stellar business plan to ensure your hotel succeeds.
+In the guide below, we'll review the most pressing questions around how to open a hotel, including how to carry out market research, come up with a concept, secure funding and create a stellar business plan to ensure your hotel succeeds.
 Ready, set, go...

 1. Market research in the hotel industry

 The very first step in any business venture, whether it be a corner shop, cafe, or hotel, is to verify whether it’s commercially viable to open the business up within your proposed location.

 In our guide on how to carry out market research for a hotel, you'll find solid advice on collating data on the most important aspects of market research, including hot hotel industry trends, your competition, and the habits of your target customers.